 Again, more sexual partners increases the chances of an unplanned pregnancy.
 The authors of Nastal-3 estimated that 1.5% of pregnancies in Britain are unplanned.
 Of pregnant women aged between 16 – 44, interviewed in 2012, 16% said their pregnancy was unplanned and 29% said they were ambivalent about it.
 There are several ways to prevent an unplanned pregnancy.
 Wearing a condom is one; the contraceptive pill is another, and is effective 99% of the time if taken correctly.
 In the case of unprotected sex, the morning-after pill is effective, provided it is taken soon after intercourse.
 To purchase or discover more about the above treatments and others, visit our Online Health Clinic.

-Erectile dysfunction isn’tile dysfunction in their lifetime, either as a one-off occurrence or a recurring problem.
+Many men will experience erectile dysfunction in their lifetime, either as a one-off occurrence or a recurring problem.
 ED can occur if you don’t know the person very well and don’t feel comfortable around them.
 Lifestyle factors such as alcohol consumption, stress or simply nerves are all potential causes.
 Age is another: over 40s are especially susceptible to ED, and in 80% of cases an underlying medical condition is the cause.
 Fortunately, a range of treatments are available.
 Visit our Erectile Dysfunction Page for more information or take our online FREE ED assessment.
 If over 40, you should get a health check up as ED could easily be the symptom of an underlying condition.

 Premature ejaculation is usually psychological – meaning sexual experience can play an indirect role.
 Having sex with a new person is exciting, which can contribute to PE.
 PE is a little harder to define than ED as it depends largely on the individual and their partner.
 Provided both parties are happy and satisfied, the time taken to ejaculate matters little.
 Medically, PE generally refers to ejaculation occurring within 90 seconds of penetration – but again, this only stands if one or both parties are unhappy with the length of sex.
 A new partner might be less understanding than a long-term one.
 The Nastal-3 found 15% of men experienced PE, whereas 13% experienced ED.
 Treatment such as Priligy, a tablet, or EMLA Cream is available on our website.
 Behavioural techniques can also prove effective.
 Visit our online Premature Ejaculation clinic for more information.